Union County Conservation

 Cabins..
 All-weather rental cabins at the modern campground provide a genuine year round attraction.
 The 14 x 18-foot log frame units are equipped with self-contained heating and air conditioning units, electricity, basic furnishings and sleeping accommodations for up to six people.
 Accessible showers, sinks and flush toilets are available nearby at a heated year round comfort station.
 The concession cabin holds 10 people with a hydrant and a pit latrine.

 Accomodations: All cabins are furnished with: 2 sets of bunk beds, a fold-out couch, table and chairs, dorm sized fridge, and a microwave.
 Outside there is: a picnic table, charcoal grill, a fire ring for each cabin, and 2 water hydrants are shared by the cabins.
 You will need to bring: sleeping gear (sleeping bag, sheets, blankets, pillow, etc.) cooking supplies and equipment, eating utensils, etc. There is no plumbing in the cabins.

-Reservations for cabins can be made by calling the Union County Conservation Board at (641) 347-5100.
+Reservations for cabins can be made by logging on to www.mycountyparks.com.
+If you have any questions please call the Union County Conservation Board at (641) 347-5100.
 Reservations can be made for one night except Friday and Saturday.

 Camping..
 The two campgrounds over looking the lake have 80 sites to accommodate recreational vehicles, trailers and tent campers.
 Each site has electrical hookups.
 Water is available along with picnic sites, a fish cleaning station and dump station.
 Showers, sinks and flush toilets are available nearby at the year round comfort station.
 Campsites are available on a first come - first served basis.
 Reservations are NOT accepted.